geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 Now make sure you can SSH into the Pi as `root` from the cross-compile VM, with:

 ```
-ssh root@10.0.100.120
+ssh root@10.0.100.121
 ```

 ### Setting up an SSHFS mount

-Set up SSHFS, and mount the Pi's filesystems into the cross-compile environment:
+Mount the Pi's filesystems into the cross-compile environment (requires `sshfs`):

 ```
-sudo apt-get install sshfs
 sudo mkdir -p /mnt/pi-ext4
 sudo mkdir -p /mnt/pi-fat32
 sudo sshfs root@10.0.100.121:/ /mnt/pi-ext4